Arguggi/arguggi.co.uk/_posts/2014-11-25-Keychain-gpg.markdown

 ---

-To avoid having to enter my ssh and gpg passphrases every time I start the keychain by adding this to the .zshrc
+To avoid having to enter my ssh and gpg passphrases every time, I start a keychain by adding this to the .zshrc

 {% highlight bash %}
 eval `keychain ssh --eval --nogui -Q -q myusername`
 {% endhighlight %}

-Today for some unknown reason this error started popping every time I opened a terminal:
+Today for some unknown reason this error started popping up every time I opened a terminal:
 {% highlight bash %}
  * Error: Failed to start gpg-agent
 {% endhighlight %}